 Click the "Next" arrow in the lower right corner.

 Change Data Nodes to 1 to create a 1 node cluster.
 Select the Location to the same location specified when you created the storage account in HOL1.
+Leave the Head Node and Data Node Size at the default values.
 Click the "Next" arrow in the lower right corner.

-An administrative user is created for access via the web browser in later exersizes.
+An administrative user is created for access via the web browser in later exercises.

 Enter a username and password.
 You may want to store the username and password in a text document on the desktop for use later in the lab.
+The password must have upper and lower case letters, a number, and a special character and be at least 10 characters long.

+Choose to enable the remote desktop.
+For the purposes of the demo you can use the same id and password you used for the SQL database, but never do that in production.
+For the demo the access can expire tomorrow.

 Notice the option to enter the Hive/Oozie Metastore.
 Many production clusters will use a centralized Azure SQL Database to store Hive metadata, creating an agile method for bursting clusters on-demand, and reusing metadata across clusters over time.
 Our labs will not use a centralized metastore, do not check the option.